 #1 A superpower that defeats the entire purpose

 Phi Brain is an anime that strangely reminded me of Yu-Gi-Oh! in a lot of ways.
 Like with the titular card game in that universe, the world of Phi Brain is obsessed with puzzles; everybody is out there making and solving them, it’s a major hype.
-However, the secret organization POG is making puzzles too and theirs are deadly gauntlets with high stakes, but also high prizes.
+However, the secret organization POG is making puzzles that are deadly gauntlets with life-threatening stakes, but also high rewards.

 The first two episodes see him attain an ancient, magical item that brings forth a different personality in him, again like Yu-Gi-Oh! with its Millennium Puzzle.
 Effectively, this is an item that instantly lets him figure out the answer to any puzzle… rendering the entire threat of the show pointless.
 The first 20 episodes all put Kaito in various predicaments and see him struggle through a puzzle, only to then have him use this superpower and trivialize it.